 7. CRAFTSMAN 7-Piece Bi-Metal Hole Saw Kit

 This hole saw is made from high-quality material without any extra accessories or uncommon sizes.
-Six hole saws, ranging from 1-inch to 2 ½-inch, are included in this kit.
+In this kit, you get six hole saws, ranging from 1-inch to 2 ½-inch.

-The Craftsman 7-Piece Bimetal Kit comes with one mandrel with an adapter to fit bigger hole saws.
+This Craftsman 7-Piece Bimetal Kit also comes with one mandrel with an adapter to fit bigger hole saws.
 There are no extra arbors or pilot bits provided.
 But this kit performed admirably as a whole.
-They had long-lasting, razor-sharp teeth that bit effectively into metal and wood.
+The pieces have long-lasting, razor-sharp teeth that bite effectively into metal and wood.

 Hole Saw Kit Buyer's Guide